 Equal rights for all, which is its heritage, will continue to be the theme of the restored building.
 The struggle for equal rights is not over.
 Educational activities and exhibits of local, regional, national, and international importance will illuminate the current and future struggles for human rights.

-Supporters include New York State's Environmental Protection Fund, the National Park Service's Network to Freedom, the Preservation League of New York State, Rochester Area Community Foundation, Canandaigua National Bank, Church Women United, Chace Fund of Philadelphia Yearly Meeting of Friends, Heritage New York Women's History Trail, the National Trust for Historic Preservation, Town of Farmington, Farmington- Scipio Regional Meeting of Friends, Farmington Friends Meeting, and many, many individuals.
+Supporters of the museum include New York State's Environmental Protection Fund, the National Park Service's Network to Freedom, the Preservation League of New York State, Rochester Area Community Foundation, Canandaigua National Bank, Church Women United, Lyons National Bank, Chace Fund of Philadelphia Yearly Meeting of Friends, Heritage New York Women's History Trail, the National Trust for Historic Preservation, Town of Farmington, Farmington- Scipio Regional Meeting of Friends, Farmington Friends Meeting, and many, many individuals.

-The 1816 Farmington Quaker Meetinghouse is now listed on the National Register of Historic Places at the national level of significance, the National Park Service's Underground Railroad Network to Freedom, and the National Collaborative of Women's History Sites.
-The National Park Service is now conducting a reconnaissance study to determine whether the Meetinghouse should be listed as a National Historic Landmark.
+Today, the site is listed on the National Register of Historic Places, the National Park Service's Underground Railroad Network to Freedom, and the National Collaborative of Women's History Sites.

 Passionate about our history

-The Meetinghouse is a fixture in our historical landscape and a touchstone for the future of the Quaker Community.
+The Meetinghouse is a fixture in our historical landscape and a touchstone as we interpret and carry out our mission.